Zero forcing irredundant sets: Acknowledgements

 \section{Acknowledgements}

 The research of B.~Curtis is partially supported by NSF grant 1839918.
 The research of A.~Roux is supported in part by the National Research Foundation of South Africa (Grant Number: 121931).
+The authors thank the referees for their helpful comments.